Skip to main content

 Channel 4 is reimagining what it means to be a public service broadcaster in the age of YouTube, TikTok and on-demand streaming.
 This session unpacks the broadcaster’s digital-first strategy, exploring how it is reshaping commissioning, building new audiences, and balancing commercial growth with public service values.

-Speaker: Charlie Hyland, Digital Commissioner, Channel 4 (UK)
+Fireside chat: Charlie Hyland, Digital Commissioner, Channel 4 (UK) and Justin Crosby, TellyCast

 YouTube has become a vital space for factual storytelling, offering producers the chance to reach global audiences and generate sustainable revenue.
 In this expert session, YouTube strategist Rob Wilson reveals the essentials of launching and scaling a factual channel, from mastering algorithms and audience growth to unlocking multiple monetisation opportunities.
 Packed with practical advice, this session is a roadmap for indies and producers ready to make YouTube central to their business.